During the Lab

 - Make connections between the experiment (or procedure) and concepts.
 Remind students, and ask them to tell you, how the lab relates to lecture material and larger concepts.

-- Ask questions that prompt reflection and discussion.
-For example, instead of asking “Any questions?” try asking, “What are your questions?” or “What do you understand from this ?”
+- Prepare a range of questions to prompt reflection and discussion.
+Instead of asking “Any questions?” try asking “What are your questions?” or “What do you understand from this?”
 Be specific about a concept or topic.
+Simple questions like “What does this machine do?” or “What assumptions are being made for this experiment?” can help jumpstart the conversation.
 See also Asking Effective Questions.

 After the Lab